 If a fate is not known, then the inscription SCHICKSAL UNBEKANNT (FATE UNKNOWN) can be used.

 If somebody survived in a concentration camp, then please use the word BEFREIT (LIBERATED) instead of SURVIVED.

 Inscriptions are in the language of the country in which they are being placed.
 In some cases, this means that the inscriptions might be bilingual.

 Once you have been given a date for the laying of STOLPERSTEINE, please send inscriptions in a WORD document per e-mail to Karin Richert (for Germany) or contact Anne Thomas, who will provide you with a template if they are to be placed outside of Germany.
-Anne and Karin need to receive inscriptions at least three months before the given date.
+Anne and Karin need to receive inscriptions at least three months before the installation.

 You will receive the inscriptions for proofreading before the STOLPERSTEINE are made.
 If you have any questions, Karin and Anne will gladly advise you.

 Gunter Demnig has the final say on inscriptions.
 The STOLPERSTEINE are a "work in progress" and sometimes there will be changes to wording of inscriptions as the project develops.